June 1, 2021

 Moreover, when you begin with the process of fertilization, always remember to start from the edges and move towards the centre.
 This way you will easily cover the entire area.

-Finish the process of seeding by adding another layer of soil at the top.
+Finish the process of seeding by adding another thin layer of soil at the top.
 This top layer soil will protect the seeds from getting washed away or drying out.

 #6 Water The Area

 It is really important to water your lawn right after seeding and fertilizing.
-More importantly, since you are dealing with hard dirt, the soil will require slightly more water than is normal to promote seed germination.
+More importantly, since you are dealing with hard dirt, the soil will require slightly more water than is normal to promote grass seed germination.

 However, one must water the soil very cautiously as excessive water can cause the seeds to wash away.
 In general, you should give enough water so that the top one inch of the soil gets moist but not soggy.